 Lei et al. (2008) investigated the required criteria for choosing an appropriate LT control mode from POLT and PPLT.
 They selected 26 intersections in Austin, Houston, and Lufkin, Texas.
-Three hours of videotaped traffic data, GPS data of two probe vehicles, signal timing parameters, and geometry were collected at each intersection.
+Three hours of videotaped traffic data, GPS data from two probe vehicles, signal timing parameters, and geometry were collected at each intersection.
 Six intersections with the PPLT control mode and three intersections with the POLT control mode were modeled in Vissim.
-The calibrated models in Vissim allowed comparing scenarios with different combinations of control modes and phasing sequences.
+The calibrated models in Vissim allowed scenarios to be compared with different combinations of control modes and phasing sequences.
 As a result, the following findings were identified:

-- PPLT mode should be selected for the intersections with one opposing through lane when the cross product of the LT and opposing through volumes is equal to or less than 133000. - PPLT mode should be selected for the intersections with two opposing through movement lanes when the cross product of LT and opposing through volumes is equal to or less than 93000. - PPLT control mode has less delay than POLT control mode
+- The PPLT mode should be selected for intersections with one opposing through-lane when the cross-product of the LT volumes and opposing through-volumes is equal to or less than 133,000. - The PPLT mode should be selected for intersections with two opposing throughmovement lanes when the cross-product of the LT volumes and opposing throughvolumes is equal to or less than 93,000. - The PPLT control mode has less delay than the POLT control mode

 2.2.
-Four-section and doghouse traffic signal displays
+Four-Section and Doghouse Traffic Signal Displays